-Titles and abstracts of some of my recent work are shown below.
-Please contact me if you would like the most recent draft of a paper.
+Titles and abstracts of my recent work are shown below (in order of acceptance, not publication).
+Please contact me if you would like to see the most recent draft of a paper in preparation.

 CONTRIBUTORY INJUSTICE IN PSYCHIATRY